-He/she has rescued captives from Satan, so he must stand up and use people (including yours truly) and spirits to discredit him/her.
+He/she has rescued captives from Satan, so the enemy stands up and uses people (including yours truly) and spirits to discredit him/her.

-If this is your best answer to all that has been presented, then that’s fine.
-But I’m somewhat disappointed.
-I know you are more keen than that.
+If this is your best answer to all that has been presented, that’s fine.
+But I’m highly disappointed.
+I thought were sharper than that.

-But let me say, Rebecca Brown’s books helped me too … but that doesn’t make Rebecca a true servant of God.
+In a way, Brown’s books helped too but that doesn’t make Rebecca a true servant of God.
 Why?
 Because even a bad person can show you the right way.
-Yes, her books still did much damage.
+Yet her books still did much damage to me.

 See, the name of Jesus will always work; the Word of God will always work even if the vessel is apostate.